crapthings/hardhat-dapp-starter/README.md

 #### connect to your contract address

-> run command to get your dapp address.
+> command to run your dapp environment

 ```bash
 npm run dev